 Scholars are expected to make up all work missed during excused absences.
-The scholar must contact the instructor on the first day back in school in order to make arrangements to make up the work.
+The scholar must contact the instructor on the first day back in school to make arrangements to make up the work.
 Scholars are permitted one day per day absent to make up work.
 The instructor and/or the principal may grant additional time for making up work if warranted by the individual situation.
 All assignments, including tests and exams announced in advance of the scholar's absence, must be made up on the day the scholar returns to school.
-Instructors have the prerogative to require a scholar on school or administrative leave to complete work assigned in advance of the leave.
+Instructors have the prerogative to require a scholar on school or administrative leave to complete work assigned beforehand.